mhacarthur/mhacarthur/README.md

 ## Hi there!
 👋 Hi, I'm Arturo!
 Currently, I have an interest in complex networks, precipitation features, and machine learning.
-I work in Meteorology, Climatology, Extreme Events, and Data Analysis.
+I work in Meteorology, Climatology, Extreme Events, and Satellite Data Analysis.
 I'm actively exploring parallel computing in Python to push the boundaries of computational efficiency.
 Let's connect and collaborate! 🌐 How to reach me: arturo66cta@gmail.com

 ## My GitHub Stats
 <p align="center">